 - Be easy to engage in: When people are burning the candle at both ends, anything someone is asked to do must be simple.
 People cannot be expected to give on an endless basis.

 - Provide gratification: People need to feel as though they are making a difference.
 When becoming involved in a movement, their actions must have an impact.

 - Be inclusive: People need to know they are part of something bigger than themselves and that others are engaged too.
 When shared with many others, their actions and impact are multiplied.

 - Offer training: People don’t engage when they feel unprepared.
 Training helps an individual feel prepared and confident.

-- Include an emotional appeal: People act when there is a personal connection.
+- Include an emotional appeal: Individuals act when there is a personal connection.
 An emotional connection to the lives of our young people will trigger engagement.

-- Include youth: Empower young people by providing opportunities for them to tell their stories.
+- Include young people: Empower them by providing opportunities to tell their stories.
 Their voices will make a stronger emotional appeal and connect with a wider audience.
-Youth in the movement will carry the torch for the next generation and provide longevity.
+Including them in the movement will carry the torch for the next generation and provide longevity.

 - Have a clear outcome: The “ask” must be clearly defined, observable, reasonable, measurable and obtainable.

-- Be sustained: The movement must continue until all youth have the support they need.
+- Be sustained: The movement must continue until all young people have the support they need.
 There is no fixed end time.
 Actors in the movement may come and go, but an entity must keep the momentum going.